electricimp/imp-central-impt/CommandsManual.md

 **impt dg list \[--my] \[--type <device_group_type>] \[--product-id <product_id>] \[--product-name <product_name>] \[--debug] \[--help]**

-Displays information about all Device Groups available for the current logged-in account.
+Displays information about all Device Groups available to the current logged-in account.

 The returned list of the Device Groups may be filtered.
 Filtering is possible by any combination of the described Filter Options.
 Every Filter Option may be repeated several times - **TBD**